JohanSarache/Case-ViewFactor-OpenFOAM-v2206/README.md

 # Case-ViewFactor-OpenFAM-v2206
 This is the OpenFoam v2206 seting of a Vacuum Radiation Test case

-This case is a 2D square cavity with gray and diffuse surfaces.
-The case is solved transiently with the buoyantPimpleFoam solver.
+This is the case of a 2D thermally-driven square cavity with gray and diffuse walls.
+The case is solved in transient regime using the buoyantPimpleFoam solver.

 The commands to run the case are: